 - Breast pumps are the most efficient way to express quickly and easily at work.
-You may like to opt for pump where you can express both breasts at the once time.
-Medela Swing Maxi and Freestyle pumps are excellent for this situation. –remember that double pumping has much more than time saving benefits – it can increase the amount you achieve by up to 18% and is also higher in protein – much more beneficial for your baby.
+You may like to opt for pump where you can express both breasts at the once time –remember that double pumping has much more than time saving benefits – it can increase the amount you achieve by up to 18% and is also higher in protein – much more beneficial for your baby.

 - If you are without electricity, hand pumps are also effective- they just take a little longer.
-Look at the different ranges available: The Medela ‘Harmony’ hand pump has the option to first stimulate and then express your milk.
-There are other options available too.
+Look at the different ranges available: See options here.

 - If possible, you may be able to have your baby brought to you at work.
 Talk about this with your employer.
 Discuss the possibility of breastfeeding during breaks and lunchtime, and flexible work hours and breaks.

 - Be aware that expressing may seem difficult at first but most working mothers say they improve very quickly, and the benefits are worth the initial effort.